 The pressure was on to get our first release into the app stores ahead of Christmas and Virgin Holidays’ peak trading period.

-Luke Darbyshire, UI Designer
+Luke Darbyshire, Product Designer

 - Themes in our work

 Early in 2017, Virgin Holidays had a strong case for wanting an app.
 Various pieces of research suggested clear opportunities to enhance customers’ holiday experience with the offline capabilities of a native app and that actually, customers already expected one.
 But the cost of engaging an agency to design and build an app from scratch—not to mention maintaining it going forward—gave the team cause for pause.

 How do you strike the right balance between in house resources and agency input?

 So you want an app?
 I guess you’ll need to talk to various agencies to find the one that really gets your business, has a track record of delivering apps of the right quality and that can work to your budget and timescale.
 Then you’ll need to commit your time and resource to design and launch version 1 with your agency.
 Then you’ll need to continue that commitment indefinitely to keep on top of bug fixes, device changes and if you’re lucky, new features.
 Ah.
 It’s starting to sound expensive.